Residence Halls

 Building Features

-• Single gender shared bathrooms
+• Single-gender shared bathrooms

 • Study/social lounge on each floor